LEGO Tree House (21318)

 Affiliate link.
 We may earn a commission at no extra cost to you.As an Amazon Associate we earn from qualifying purchases.

-If your mate loves nature builds and wants one big centrepiece that changes with the seasons, this one is a genuinely lovely pick.
+If you love nature builds and want one big centrepiece that changes with the seasons, this is a genuinely lovely pick.

-The interchangeable green and autumn leaves are the party trick, and the three little cabins are packed with clever detail.
-Just warn them the minifig count is thin for the money and the leaf-swapping gets old fast, so it's really for the display crowd, not the army builders.
+The interchangeable green and autumn leaves are the party trick, and the three little cabins are full of clever detail.
+I do have to warn you the minifig count is thin for the money and the leaf-swapping gets old fast, so this is really for the display crowd, not the army builders.

 Best for: nature-loving builders who want a seasonal display centrepiece

-So who should grab it?
-Anyone who loves nature-themed builds and wants one striking centrepiece for a shelf, especially folks who'll enjoy switching it to autumn every October.
+This is for you if you love nature-themed builds and want one striking centrepiece for a shelf, especially if you'll enjoy switching it to autumn every October.
 It photographs beautifully and it's a calming, satisfying build overall.
-Who should skip it?
-Minifig collectors, and anyone after fast-paced play features.
+I'd steer you elsewhere if you're a minifig collector or you're after fast-paced play features.
 It retired in late 2024, so prices are climbing on the aftermarket now.
-If your mate has wanted this one for a while, tell them not to wait around too long.
+If you've wanted this one for a while, I wouldn't wait around too long.

 The parts story